 Connect with a professional therapist online.

 People with social anxiety should avoid jobs that require a lot of interpersonal contact.
 Instead, individuals should seek job positions that are more solitary.
-Following are some good career options for one with social anxiety.
+Below are some good career options for those with social anxiety.

 - Writing: Writing is an individual activity that can be done in the privacy of one’s own home.
 Journalism, authoring a book, or writing for social media are some avenues that can be explored under the writing umbrella.
 Additionally, a person would only have to deal with a limited number of people, including editors or publishers.
 Obtaining feedback and potential criticism from these sources could trigger anxiety, but it would be limited and periodic.